-1.6 Request for Funds
+1.6 Request for Funds (RFF)

 Grantees should be requesting reimbursement on a quarterly basis, at a minimum, unless funds are expended early.
+Final RFFs are due 30 days after the grant term end date.

 For reimbursement of project expenses, a Request for Funds (RFF) is submitted through the Commerce Grants Portal.
-Documentation is required to process the RFF, which includes, but is not limited to, the RFF Summary Sheet, invoices, receipts (including proof that any participating vendors have been paid), and any other documentation as requested by the ITC Grant Program Manager.
+Documentation is required to process the RFF, which includes, but is not limited to, the RFF Excel Summary Sheet, invoices, receipts (including proof that any participating vendors have been paid), and any other documentation as requested by the ITC Grant Program Manager and/or outlined in the ITC Handbook.
 RFFs submitted will be given an internal score based on the accurateness, completion of included documentation, and communication with the Grantee.
 These scores will be averaged out after grant closeout for ITC Council review.